CodeWhatThouWilt/CodeWhatThouWilt/README.md

 <div align="center">

 ```
 I'm a dedicated software engineer with a deep interest in technology and continuous professional development.

 My interests include:

--   Reading: I frequently engage with non-fiction to expand my knowledge of engineering and non-engineering topics and to stay informed about industry trends.
--   Fitness: Committed to strength and conditioning training, understanding the importance of a healthy body for a productive mind.
+- Reading
+- Fitness
+- Meditation
 ```

 </div>